Chronic Myeloid Leukemia (CML): Introduction

 Myeloid cells (myelocytes).
 This is called myeloid or myelogenous leukemia.

 Leukemia can also be either acute or chronic.
-Acute leukemia tends to grow very quickly and needs to be treated right away.
-Chronic leukemia often grows more slowly.
+Acute leukemia grows quickly and needs to be treated right away.
+Chronic leukemia grows more slowly.

 What is chronic myeloid leukemia (CML)?

 Chronic myeloid leukemia (CML) is a type of leukemia that starts in myeloid cells in the bone marrow.
-It’s also known as chronic myelogenous leukemia.
-It starts in cells that normally help the body fight infections.
+It’s also called chronic myelogenous leukemia.
+It starts in white blood cells that normally help the body fight infections.

-There is a change in a chromosome in the cells of almost all patients with CML.
+There is a change in a chromosome in the cells of almost all people with CML.
 The change is called the Philadelphia chromosome.
 It creates an abnormal gene called BCR-ABL.
-This causes the leukemia cells to grow out of control.
+This gene causes the leukemia cells to grow out of control.

 As the leukemia cells grow, they can crowd out the normal cells in the bone marrow.
-This can lead to not enough of different types of blood cells.
-People with CML have too many white blood cells in their blood.
+This can lead to not having enough of the different types of blood cells in the blood.
+People with CML have too many abnormal white blood cells in their blood.

 CML is a type of chronic leukemia.
 This means it tends to grow slowly.
-CML does not always cause symptoms right away.
+In most cases CML doesn't cause symptoms right away.
+But symptoms can develop slowly and get worse over time.
 Some people with CML have no symptoms when CML is diagnosed.
+In fact, CML is often diagnosed when a high white blood cell count is found while doing blood tests for another reason.

 Talk with your healthcare provider